keomony/CV/README.md

 ## Keomony Khun

-I am mom who is passionate about technology and building great products, and I am currently training myself to get back into technology.
+I am a mom who is passionate about technology and building great products, and I am currently training myself to get back into technology.
 I am looking for an environment which allows me to contribute and grow as an individual and as a developer.

 ## Skills

 #### I can write maintainable code

 I have learnt skills like behaviour driven development, test driven development and object oriented programming, to produce readable and maintainable code.
-I developed this skill in makers academy and can be seen in my projects.
+I developed these skills in makers academy and can be seen in my projects.

 #### Technical Communication

-I am a effective communicator of technical ideas and concepts with my peers.
+I am an effective communicator of technical ideas and concepts with my peers.
 At makers I pair programmed everyday to collaboratively come up with solutions for problems.

-I have built training materials and manuals for IT applications during my work as a IT Advisor at UNDP.
+I have built training materials and manuals for IT applications during my work as an IT Advisor at UNDP as well as an developer in all previous working places.

 #### I can facilitate idea sharing

 I can organize sessions and facilitate conversations while giving everyone a chance to speak and express themselves.
-I organized workshops and meetings during my work at CCHR and CICP in Cambodia
+I organized workshops and meetings during my work at CCHR and CICP in Cambodia.

 #### I am Self Driven